The Starjets

-The Starjets are a Northern Irish power pop group from Belfast, Northern Ireland.
+The Starjets are a power pop group from Belfast, Northern Ireland.

 History

 The band was formed in June 1976.
 The Starjets consists of guitarist/vocalist Terry Sharpe, guitarist/vocalist Paul Bowen, bassist Sean Martin and drummer Liam L'Estrange.
 The group sported a mix of punk and mainstream pop influences.
 Early sets consisted of such 1960s pop standards as "Please Please Me" by The Beatles and "Sugar, Sugar" by The Archies.
 They opened for groups as diverse as the Bay City Rollers and Stiff Little Fingers.